vgucsd/nanopi/README.md

 ## Initializing NanoPi Neo After Setting Up Connections and Static IP

-***NOTE:*** Return to "Initializing NanoPi Neo After Installing Ubuntu-core" if NanoPiNeo is not set up to establish connections on its own.
+***NOTE:*** Return to [Initializing NanoPi Neo After Installing Ubuntu-core](#initializing-nanopi-neo-after-installing-ubuntu-core) if NanoPiNeo is not set up to establish connections on its own.

 1. Insert mini-SD card into NanoPi Neo.
 ***NOTE:*** mini-SD card must be in NanoPi Neo before power is applied.